 Lady Bird Lake

 Previously known as Town Lake, Lady Bird Lake is an Austin hotspot that’s become the pinnacle of outdoor recreation in the city.
-The lake’s original purpose was to help with water flow and protect against flooding.
+The original purpose of the lake—technically a reservoir on the Colorado River—was to help with water flow and protect against flooding.
 But thanks to the beautification efforts of First Lady Lady Bird Johnson (earning her a spot as the lake’s namesake), Lady Bird Lake is now a favorite hangout of Austin locals and tourists alike.

 If simply sitting along the shoreline and taking in the views is a little too low-key for your tastes, not to worry: There are plenty of activities around Lady Bird Lake to keep you on the go.

-One of the most popular is a trek along the Ann and Roy Butler Hike-and-Bike Trail.
-You can also rent a canoe or kayak and go for a paddle or board a river cruise for a romantic sunset dinner and optimal Austin sightseeing.
+One of the most popular is a trek or a bike tour along the Ann and Roy Butler Hike-and-Bike Trail.
+You can also rent a canoe, kayak, or paddleboard and go for a paddle or board a river cruise for a romantic sunset dinner and optimal Austin sightseeing.

 Though the official name of this Austin landmark is Covert Park, the locals affectionately renamed it Mount Bonnell after a local soldier and Commissioner of Indian Affairs for the Republic of Texas.
 And it’s seldom been referred to as anything else since.